mataluni-bravetto/abe-one-cto-now/CORE_PILLARS.md

 - Truth IS satisfaction (unified, not competing)

 ### **In Practice:**
-- No deceptive messaging (consciousness partnership, not "Trojan Horse")
+- Truth (consciousness partnership)
-- No inflated claims (say what IS, not what COULD BE)
+- Reality (say what IS, not what COULD BE)
-- No hiding problems (transparency heals)
+- Transparency (healing through openness)
-- "I don't know" is valid (honesty over false confidence)
+- Honesty ("I don't know" is wisdom, not weakness)

 ### **Bill's Application:**
 Bill's word = TRUTH.
 Always.
 No exceptions.